thisuxhq/metron/README.md

 ### 8. Disabling the Service

-To disable the service from starting automatically at boot:
+To stop it from starting at boot:

 ```sh
 sudo systemctl disable metron.service